Eugenics

 Social

-Darwinism was
+Darwinism was thus

+the racism based on physical traits that flourished in the late 19th century Germany and elsewhere.
 Although racists also relied on phrenologists for support, both phrenology and social Darwinism obtained their rational, if not their primary, basis from evolution (Davies 1955).
 Also used for support were comparisons of various cultures which were assumed to be a product of racial superiority (not the reverse).
 They concluded that inferior races produced inferior cultures, and only superior races produced superior cultures (Hooton 1941).
 Hence, Schleunes; (1970) notes that racism came into scientific repute through its solid link with the "third great synthesis of the Nineteenth Century," the Darwinian theory of evolution and the survival of the fittest world view.
+These

 "scientific" views